What are cloud-native applications?

 Focus Using cloud features to achieve high performance and scalability.
 They emphasize modularity and automation for continuous updates.
 Simplicity, by having a single codebase and deployment process.
 They are easier to develop initially but harder to scale and maintain.
 Dividing applications into smaller, manageable parts.
 These parts can be developed and maintained separately.
 This promotes flexible development and deployment.

+Goals Aim for high availability, resilience, and efficient resource use.
+Aim for rapid deployment and scalability.
 Aim for simplicity and ease of initial development, with a single, cohesive codebase.
 The goal is to increase flexibility and scalability.
 This is done by breaking applications into smaller, independent services.
 This allows for faster updates and easier scaling.

 Use cases for cloud-native applications

 Cloud-native apps offer businesses many benefits, such as scaling, flexibility, and resilience.
 They can adapt to diverse needs and industries.
+Here are three ways they can be used effectively:

 E-commerce platforms